String Theory (artist collective): The Göteborg String Theory 2009-2010

 The musicians Sebastian Gäbel and Nathalie Barusta Gäbel, who participated in The Berlin String Theory, took the project idea to their hometown Gothenburg, Sweden and gathered an abundance of artists at Kokokaka filmstudio for the next leap.
-José González, Midaircondo, Wildbirds & Peacedrums, Studio, Jaqee, Amanda Bergman aka Jaw Lesson, Silverbullit, El Perro Del Mar, Fox Machine, Ebbot Lundberg (The Soundtrack of Our Lives), Bow & Arrow and Jmy Haze were among those who made The Göteborg String Theory happen in June 2009.
+José González, Midaircondo, Wildbirds & Peacedrums, Studio, Jaqee, Amanda Bergman Jaw Lesson, Silverbullit, El Perro Del Mar, Fox Machine, Ebbot Lundberg (The Soundtrack of Our Lives), Bow & Arrow and Jmy Haze were among those who made The Göteborg String Theory happen in June 2009.
 Their original songs were arranged by Berlin-based The String Theory composers PC Nackt, Ben Lauber and Nils Tegen for the string quartet Qvartiett and other classical and jazz musicians.
 Together with the artists the new renditions were rehearsed and documented during a five-day workshop and then performed for the first time at Clandestino Festival.
 The documentations resulting from those days in June were subsequently released on the record label Kning Disk.

 The next performance, coinciding with the album release, was at Göteborgs Konserthus the 17th of April 2010.
 Even more artists joined The Göteborg String Theory on this evening and premiered their songs in new arrangements: Anna von Hausswolff, Daniel “Hurricane” Gilbert (also guitarist with Håkan Hellström) and noise avantgardists The Skull Defekts featuring Daniel Higgs (Lungfish) from Baltimore.
 Video artists also contribute by visually interpreting the sound pieces produced during the workshop, and these visuals were included in the performance.
 The concert was broadcast live on Swedish National Radio and gained critical acclaim, in comparisons with Krzysztof Penderecki, Arnold Schönberg and Nico Muhly.
 Some of the live recordings from the show at Göteborgs Konserthus were later released as a limited edition vinyl EP on Kning Disk.